-The Course Professor must email the Coordinator of Labouré Access and Accommodations prior to or at the beginning of each semester with all assessment dates and times throughout the semester.
-In addition, the Course Professor must update the Coordinator of Labouré Access and Accommodations throughout the semester with any date/time changes.
+The course professor or instructor must email Access@laboure.edu prior to or at the beginning of each semester with all assessment dates and times throughout the semester.
+In addition, the course professor or instructor must update the Coordinator or Assistant Vice President of Student Affairs throughout the semester with any date/time changes.
+This should be done at least 1 week in advance to ensure a proctor can be scheduled.